 Aging infrastructure, extreme weather events and continued land development have increased the risk of flooding and other drainage issues among the East Baton Rouge Parish neighborhoods including our own.

-Following significant flooding in the area in 2021, local government renewed its focus on improving drainage infrastructure.
+Following significant flooding in the area in 2016 and 2021, local government renewed its focus on improving drainage infrastructure.
 The EBRP government announced in 2021 it would develop a master plan for drainage that will utilize American Rescue Plan money from the federal government to assess and improve the most at-risk and problematic areas of the city.
 However, there are no annual budgeted funds to clean or maintain drainage systems in our city.